2. Who are we?

 We will handle any exercise of your data subject rights in accordance with the requirements of data protection laws at the time of your request.
 If you wish to exercise any of your rights, we ask that you submit these in writing to our Data Protection Officer ([email protected]), although you are not always required to do so.

-Automated decision making means making a decision solely by automated means without any human involvement.
-This would include, for example, an online credit reference check that makes a decision based on information you input without any human involvement.
-You can object to automated decision making, however if this means we cannot complete our processes it may mean that we’re not able to offer you the full range of our services.
+Automated decision-making means making a decision solely by automated means without any human involvement.
+This would include, for example, an automatic refusal of a request for registration by an individual under the age of 18 years old without any human involvement.
+You can object to automated decision making, however if this means we cannot complete our processes, it may mean that we’re not able to offer you the full range of our services.

 If you have a complaint about how we are processing your personal data, please get in touch with our Data Protection Officer ([email protected]) who will review your complaint with you.